Sign-sensitivity of metabolic networks: which structures determine the sign of the responses: Examples

+we ask whether we can exclude that the numerator and denominator switch sign at a same shared root.
 The answer is negative, cancellations between numerator and denominator may occur, and there may be \emph{determinate sign responses} even in presence of an \emph{indeterminate sign Jacobian}.
 The following example has been intentionally designed to illustrate such a case.
-We have omitted inflow reactions, as they play no role in the analysis.

-Metabolites $B$ and $C$ can only choose their single child, reactions $4$ and $5$, respectively.
-On the other hand, metabolite $A$ can choose three different children, namely reactions $1$, $2$, and $3$.
-Consequently, there are three Child Selections.